 An outstanding quality of Elaine was that she was unapologetic about the people and places where she was from, including identifying with the people she studied as subjects.

 At the turn of the century, I moved away from South Africa to New York City, so I saw less of Elaine.
 When we did see each other however– at conferences mostly, or when I visited Cape Town — our conversations picked up where we had last left off.
-Elaine still had so many plans for research she wanted to do: on water politics, sanitation, the racial geography of Cape Town, the moral economy of Manenberg (the coloured township which was the subject of her doctoral research).
+Elaine still had so many plans for research she wanted to do: on water politics, sanitation, the racial geography of Cape Town, the moral economy of Manenberg.
 She talked about books she wanted to edit, articles she wanted to write and conferences she still had to go to.

 The last time I saw her was last January at an outdoors restaurant in Plumstead, a suburb to the south of Cape Town’s city center.
 We met for breakfast.
 Her husband Colin was there too, along with their daughter.
 They were visiting family.
 Elaine insisted that my then-10 year-old daughter–curious, a tween, bookworm, fidgety, bright, and anxious at all the unfamiliarity of the city–should meet hers.
 She thought that they would immediately recognize one another.
 Elaine was right.

-I grew up in one of the dormitory townships of the Cape Flats and it is around that world — one where Elaine cut her teeth as an activist and later as an academic, that we connected the most: The politics, the hypocrisy of the city’s governing and middle classes, and the potential — hidden in plain sight — of Cape Town’s very poor black and coloured residents.
-Elaine’s work was a model of how to treat the people in that region with respect.
+I grew up in one of the dormitory townships of the Cape Flats and it is on that world — one where Elaine cut her teeth as an activist and later as an academic —around which we connected the most: The politics, the hypocrisy of the city’s governing classes and its middle classes, both white and brown, and the potentials — hidden in plain sight — of Cape Town’s very poor black and coloured residents.
+Elaine’s research work was a model of how to treat the people in that region with respect.

 The historian Terri Barnes best characterized Elaine’s work on Cape Town: “Her passion was to clothe the experiences of women and men on the Cape Flats in the dignity they deserved.
 Not god’s stepchildren, not tattooed gangsters, not gap-toothed drunks on street corners, not child-women shouting at dirty urchins.
 No. People with histories, communities and choices who deserved respect and careful theorizing.”

 One of my favorite memories of Elaine is from the early 2000’s in Cape Town.
 At the time I had the habit of lamenting what the city had lost with segregation — in terms of the rich cultural life of the world around the mountain — and which it could never recover again.
-Things that my father would talk about.
+Things that my father, born in District Six and who grew up in Newlands and Kirstenbosch, would talk about.
 I felt that I could never adequately capture that world or experience it.
 Then Elaine invited me and my now wife, Jessica, to a party at her her house in Woodstock.
 As we walked through the door and settled in, a jazz band was jamming in the middle of the living room.
 I think Colin was on guitar, and the late Vincent Kolbe on piano.
 I turned to Jessica and didn’t have to say anything.
-This is what I had been talking about.
+This is what I had been telling her about all along.

-A few years ago, I posted a picture on social media of my dad and myself as a child at his work.
-He was a gardener in a rich, white suburb in Cape Town for 40 years, a quick walk from where he was born in Newlands and grew up in Kirstenbosch.
-He worked for a white Supreme Court Judge.
+A few years ago, I posted a picture on social media of myself as a child posing with my dad at his work.
+He was a gardener in Bishopscourt, a rich, white suburb in Cape Town, a quick walk from where he was born and grew up.
+He worked for a white Supreme Court Judge for 40 years eventually.
 I wrote about how as a child I accompanied my dad when he would go to work on Saturdays and how I didn’t do much work, but ran around the large estate chasing tennis balls, or read from the large pile of newspapers and magazines in the servant’s quarters or badgered his boss with questions.

 That is how I remember her.